clsr1008/TSRating/README.md

 The script `prompting/run_score_pairwise.py` is used to collect pairwise judgments of LLMs.
 The folder `prompting/templates/` contains the templates used in the paper.
 You can modify running configuration such as template_file, model and generations from the constructed command.
 The output dataset will be stored as `<output path>`, which is further converted to a excel file.

 ### Training TSRater
+We support two modes for training the TSRater model: **single-rater** and **meta-rater**.

-Run `scoring/train_rater.py` to train the TSRater models for quality criteria.
+Single-rater mode: Run `scoring/train_rater.py` to train a TSRater model on a single dataset for a specific quality criterion (e.g., trend, frequency, amplitude, or pattern).
 You can override the default hyperparameters or apply grid search for hyperparameter tuning.
-The trained models will be stored in the middleware folder.
+The trained models will be stored in the  `middleware/` folder.

+Meta-rater mode: Use `meta_rater/meta_main.py` to train the meta-TSRater across multiple datasets.
+The model learns to generalize from diverse tasks.
+You can specify hyperparameter like adaptation steps, meta learning rate, inner learning rate and so on.
+After training, use `meta_rater/finetune_and_test.py` to perform few-shot finetuning and evaluation on a target dataset.

 ### Scoring TS samples
 `scoring/annotate.py` takes a dataset and a TSRater model and adds new columns to the dataset for the quality ratings.
 The quality ratings for all criteria are saved in `annotation.jsonl` file.
 Apart from our TSRating method, we investigate other baseline methods, scoring forecasting datasets datasets via `scoring/baseline_annotate.py` and classification dataset via `scoring/baseline_anotate_classification.py`.